Hey, I thought I made myself clear in the last hour.

 I do not trust liberals.

-I think they're gonna be the ones who are looking at her server, and no matter what they find and what they dig up, that's gonna be their response when all this comes out, whenever that may be.
+And no matter what they find and what they dig up, that's going to be their response when all this comes out, whenever that may be, that at the time that she sent or received anything, nothing.

-Okay, look, if you think that, if if the liberals are gonna be the ones looking at a server, and therefore nothing is gonna be found that's incriminating, then why are they even going through the motions here, do you think?
+Okay, look, if you think that, if the liberals are going to be the ones looking at a server and therefore nothing is going to be found that's incriminating, then why are they even going through the motions here, do you think?

 I think they're going through the motions to save her.